python/cpython/Doc/library/importlib.metadata.rst

     >>> wheel_metadata['Requires-Python']  # doctest: +SKIP
     '>=2.7, !=3.0.*, !=3.1.*, !=3.2.*, !=3.3.*'

-:class:`PackageMetadata` also presents a :attr:`!~PackageMetadata.json` attribute that returns all the metadata in a JSON-compatible form per :PEP:`566`::
+:class:`PackageMetadata` also presents a :attr:`!json` attribute that returns all the metadata in a JSON-compatible form per :PEP:`566`::

     >>> wheel_metadata.json['requires_python']